 -Avoid soft bedding, including blankets, comforters, quilts, pillows, stuffed toys, sheepskins, and crib bumpers

--Select a crib that conforms to current safety and consumer standards, which has a firm and snug-fitting mattress.
+-Select a crib that conforms to current safety and consumer standards, and has a firm and snug-fitting mattress.

--Never put a baby to sleep on a waterbed, sofa, couch, soft mattress, pillow, adult bed, or other soft surface.
+-Never put a baby to sleep on a waterbed, sofa, couch, soft mattress, pillow, adult bed, or another soft surface.